ravindrasinghh/aws-learning/README.md

 # DevOps Roadmap

-Welcome to the **DevOps Roadmap** repository!
+Welcome to the **DevOps Roadmap** !
 This guide aims to provide a comprehensive overview of the tools, technologies, and practices necessary to become a proficient DevOps Engineer.
 ![devops](devops.png)

 Before you start, it's beneficial to have: